 In the winter Antarctica doubles in size due to the sea ice that forms around the coasts.
 The true boundary of Antarctica is not the coastline of the continent itself or the outlying islands, but the Antarctic Convergence.

-so is less dispersed.
-1/ Sunlight strikes the earth straight on (at a right angle) at the equator and then the angle gets more acute (less than a right angle - below 90°) as you move away from the equator towards the poles.
+Why is Antarctica so cold?1/ Sunlight strikes the earth at a right angle at the equator and then the angle gets more acute (less than a right angle - below 90°) as you move away from the equator towards the poles.

 This means that at the poles the available sunlight and heat is spread over a greater area.
 The tilt of the earth as the seasons go by make this effect even greater in the winter.